awsdocs/amazon-ec2-user-guide-windows/doc_source/aws-windows-ami.md

 ## Update your Windows instance<a name="update-windows-instance"></a>

 After you launch a Windows instance, you are responsible for installing updates on it\.
 You can manually install only the updates that interest you, or you can start from a current AWS Windows AMI and build a new Windows instance\.
-For information about finding the current AWS Windows AMIs, see [Finding a Windows AMI](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/finding-an-ami.html)\.
+For information about finding the current AWS Windows AMIs, see [Find a Windows AMI](finding-an-ami.md)\.

 **Note**
 Instances should be stateless when updating\.
 For more information, see [Managing Your AWS Infrastructure at Scale](https://d1.awsstatic.com/whitepapers/managing-your-aws-infrastructure-at-scale.pdf)\.